ryantd42/NY-Legislative-Git/2023/S2016B-2023/bill.md

- commission, which shall possess the powers and duties hereinafter speci- fied,  and also all powers necessary or proper to enable it to carry out the purposes of this chapter AND TO ENABLE ACHIEVEMENT  OF  THE  CLIMATE JUSTICE  AND  EMISSION REDUCTION MANDATES IN ARTICLE SEVENTY-FIVE OF THE ENVIRONMENTAL CONSERVATION LAW, AND SUCH SUCCESSORS IN LAW AND  FUNCTION AS  MAY  ARISE  FROM TIME TO TIME.
+ commission, which shall possess the powers and duties hereinafter speci- fied,  and also all powers necessary or proper to enable it to carry out the purposes of this chapter AND TO ENABLE ACHIEVEMENT  OF  THE  CLIMATE JUSTICE  AND  EMISSION  REDUCTION MANDATES IN CHAPTER ONE HUNDRED SIX OF THE LAWS OF TWO THOUSAND NINETEEN, AND SUCH SUCCESSORS IN LAW AND  FUNC- TION  AS  MAY  ARISE FROM TIME TO TIME.
 The commission shall consist of five members, to be appointed by the governor, by and  with  the  advice and consent of the senate.
-A commissioner shall be designated as [chairman] CHAIRPERSON of the commission by the governor to serve in such  capacity at the pleasure of the governor or until his OR HER term as commissioner expires  whichever  first  occurs.
+A commissioner shall be designated as [chair- man]  CHAIRPERSON  of  the  commission  by the governor to serve in such capacity at the pleasure of the governor or until his  OR  HER  term  as commissioner  expires  whichever first occurs.
 At least one commissioner shall have experience in utility consumer advocacy.
-No more than three  commission- ers  may  be  members  of  the  same political party unless, pursuant to action taken under subdivision  two  of  this  section,  the  number  of commissioners  shall  exceed  five,  and in such event no more than four commissioners may be members of the same political party.
+No more  than  three commissioners  may be members of the same political party unless, pursu- ant to action taken under subdivision two of this section, the number of commissioners shall exceed five, and in such event  no  more  than  four commissioners may be members of the same political party.
   §  4.
 Subdivisions  1  and  2 of section 5 of the public service law,
  subdivision 1 as amended and subdivision 2 as added by  chapter  155  of the  laws  of 1970, paragraph i of subdivision 1 as added by chapter 375 of the laws of 2022, are amended to read as follows:
   1. The jurisdiction, supervision, powers  and  duties  of  the  public service commission shall extend under this chapter:
- S. 2016  4
+ S. 2016--A  4

   [b.]
 A.  To  the  manufacture,  conveying,  transportation,  sale  or distribution of gas (natural or manufactured or  mixture  of  both)  and electricity  for  light,  heat,  COOLING, or power, to gas plants and to electric plants and to the persons or corporations  owning,  leasing  or operating the same.
   [c.]
 B. To the manufacture, holding, distribution, transmission, sale or furnishing of steam for heat or power, to steam  plants  and  to  the